LiorKogan/V1/README.md

 ![V1](Pictures/Q011.png)

-Note that the constraint '_member of df.till is null_' is based on the assumption that a _null_ value means that the person is still a member.
-Alternatively, it could have meant that _df.till_ is unknown.
-It depends on the semantics of the _till_ sub-property.
+The constraint 'member of df.till = 31/12/9999' means that the membership end date is _inapplicable_, hence the person is currently a member.

 ## Entity-Tags